Communication breakdowns

 Affirming couples work for adults, queer couples, polyamorous partnerships, and couples navigating fertility, identity, and life transitions.

 About DaniellaIt helps.
-Couples therapy works best when both partners are invested in the process, even if one is more hesitant at first.
+Couples therapy is usually strongest when both partners are invested in the process, even if one is more hesitant at first.
 If only one of you is ready, individual therapy is often a better starting point.

 Yes.
 Couples therapy at Anchor & Bloom is for any committed partnership, regardless of marital status, gender, or relationship structure.
 We work with dating couples, common-law partners, married couples, polyamorous and ethically non-monogamous partnerships.